DSharpPlus/DSharpPlus/docs/source/reference/DiscordUser.rst

 .. attribute:: AvatarHash

-	This user's avatar hash.
-Used to get avatar url.
+	Hash of this user's avatar image.

 .. attribute:: AvatarUrl

-	This user's avatar url.
+	URL of this user's avatar.

+.. attribute:: DefaultAvatarUrl

+	URL of default avatar for this user.

 .. attribute:: IsBot

 	Whether or not this user is a bot.

-.. attribute:: MFAEnabled
+.. attribute:: MfaEnabled

 	Whether or not this user has mutli-factor authentication enabled.
 This value can be ``null``.